Global Shipping Trends 2016

 Security

-In this post 9-11 world in which we live, security is an on-going concern.
-Although freight forwarders are not employees of the airlines, or airport for that matter, but as users of the air system, we are still subject to the same security measures.
-All air-cargo carriers should have procedures in place to prevent illicit cargo from getting on their aircraft.
-This is a particular concern for larger air-cargo companies.
+In this post-9/11 world in which we live, security is an ongoing concern.
+Although freight forwarders are not employees of the airlines, or airports for that matter, we are still subject to the same security measures as users of the air system.
+All air cargo carriers should have procedures in place to prevent illicit cargo from getting on their aircraft.
+This is a particular concern for larger air cargo companies.
 Here at Alaska Air Forwarding, we have the advantage of being a smaller carrier and are therefore able to closely monitor the cargo that we are transporting.

 Regulatory Issues